ASCOMInitiative/AlpycaDevice/docs/source/introduction.rst

    followed by the time required to create the module containing the Alpaca endpoint responder classes (step 2 above).
 7. Wire up the device control code to the endpoint responder classes.
-8. Test and fix until your device passes the full Conform Universal test.
+8. Test and fix until your device passes the full |conformu| tool's test.
 9. Use the Alpaca Protocol Tester in ConformU to check your driver at the Alpaca protocol level (as opposed to the operational tests provided by the Conformance checker.)